SBUNetSys/UIWear_doc/UIWear_install.md

 to upload the aosp, gapps, SuperSU files to your phone.

 ### 7) Flashing ROM
-* Go back to the main menu of TWRP, click install,
+* Go back to the main menu of TWRP, click install.
 * Should add zip files to the installing queue by following the order: aosp -> SuperSU -> opengapps.
 * Tap install to install the ROM.